RuniThomsen/mcp-fabric/mcp-fabric/mcp-server/README.md

    - Run `dotnet restore` to ensure all dependencies are properly installed
    - Check that you have the required versions of all tools

+## Security, Supply Chain & Best Practices

+- Uses Azure Managed Identity or DefaultAzureCredential for authentication (no secrets in code)
+- Reads FABRIC_API_URL from environment/configuration (not hardcoded)
+- Container includes a HEALTHCHECK for runtime validation
+- CI pipeline generates a Software Bill of Materials (SBOM) and runs Trivy for vulnerability scanning
+- Follows MCP SDK best practices for tool registration (see Program.cs for comments)
+- Uses IHttpClientFactory for resilient HTTP calls

 ## Contributing

 Contributions are welcome!
 Please follow these steps: